audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 ## Metaphor

 Before we get started, walkthroughs tend to follow a format where someone who doesn't understand what's going on is told to type impenetrable commands by someone who already knows what's going on.
-I'd like to prevent a metaphor here so that, even if you don't understand the exact commands, you can map the steps into a game plan.
+I'd like to present a metaphor here so that, even if you don't understand the exact commands, you can map the steps into a game plan.
 It's a little hard to associate cryptography with physical security systems (locks, bolts, keys, etc.) but we'll do our best.

 We know of a locksmith called `gpg`.
-In the right workshop, `gpg` can craft for us some special keys that guard our house and can let only our friends in. `gpg`'s keys can also be used to say we are who we say we are. `gpg`'s keys can also be used to help us build a reputation as a trustworhy person by having other people's keys (vouched for by their _own_ keys) vouch _for us_.
+In the right workshop, `gpg` can craft for us some special keys that guard our house and the locks that go in the door. `gpg`'s keys can also be used to say we are who we say we are. `gpg`'s keys can also be used to help us build a reputation as a trustworthy person by having other people's keys (vouched for by their _own_ keys) vouch _for us_.
 He's truly an amazing locksmith.
+Lastly GPG can provide us some magic ink that allows anyone in the world to write to us but which we _alone_ can read while holding his special key.
+Awesome!
+Right?

 But here's the thing, he doesn't have his own workshop.
-Because of his reputation, many individuals would love to get a camera into `gpg`'s shop.
+And because of his reputation, many individuals would love to get a camera into `gpg`'s shop.
 Or they'd like to install some tracing paper under his key-making machine so that when his key grinder runs they could also get a copy of what his machine made.
 Accordingly, **the first thing we have to do is give `gpg` a secure workshop: that's "Tails."**

-Once we have our secure workspace, `gpg` will build us a custom lock for our house and give us a very-special custom key that matches: key **the private key**.
+Once he has a secure workspace, `gpg` will build us a custom lock for our house and give us a very-special custom key that matches: **the private key**.
 This key opens your house so it **has to be guarded very carefully**.

 `gpg` has also discovered a way to create a key that can only be unlocked by your **private** key.
 This associated key is known as your **public** key.
 A few words about the public key will be shared momentarily.
-Thus **our second job is to create a public and private key**.
+We can think of the **public key** as being a magic wand that anyone can swish over a post card to us that renders the text unreadable to anyone not holding the **private key**.
+Thus once he has a workshop, `gpg`'s job is **to create a public and private key**.

-But because `gpg` is giving you the "master keys" for a special and unique lock, it is unwise to go around carrying the one true key with you.
+But because `gpg` is giving you the "master keys" for a special and unique lock, it is unwise to go around carrying the one true **private key** with you.
 You'd really like to create _copies_ that could be lost without requiring you to ask `gpg` for a brand-new, custom lock and key combination again.
 These duplicates are called "sub-keys."
 They are fine to carry around.
 You can leave your master key in a vault at home and walk around with your sub-keys on a USB drive.
-And, because `gpg` is so clever, if ever you lose your sub-key or think someone has made a copy of it, if you hold your master key and shout "`revoke key!`" it and any copies of it ever made will become instantly worthless!
+And, because `gpg`'s keys are so powerful, if ever you lose your sub-key or think someone has made a copy of it, if you hold your master key and shout "`revoke key!`" your copy and any illicitly-made copies of it ever made will become instantly worthless!

 (wow! a magical locksmith!)